tulupinc/flowbite-next-starter/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-### About `flowbite`

-[Flowbite](https://flowbite.com) is an open source collection of UI components built with the utility classes from Tailwind CSS that you can use as a starting point when coding user interfaces and websites.

-In this repository, we setup [`flowbite-react`](https://flowbite-react.com) for you with examples of how to use the React components in `pages/index.tsx`.

 ## Deploy on `vercel`

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.